SAFEHR-data/datafaker/docs/source/introduction.rst

 After editing the ``config.yaml`` and ``airbnb_generators.py`` as above, you can run: ::

-  $ sqlsynthgen make-generators --config-file=config.yaml --stats-file=src-stats.yaml --force
+  $ sqlsynthgen create-generators --config-file=config.yaml --stats-file=src-stats.yaml --force

 This will regenerate the ``ssg.py`` file to incorporate your story generator, and running ``create-data`` as usual will then create some storied users and sessions.